-Wisconsin GOP repeals governor’s statewide mask mandate
+Wisconsin governor issues new mask mandate after GOP repeal

-MADISON, Wis.
-(AP) — Wisconsin’s Republican-controlled Legislature on Thursday repealed Democratic Gov. Tony Evers’ mask mandate, brushing aside warnings from health experts against making Wisconsin one of only 10 states without a statewide order.
+The Democratic governor said in a video message that his priority is keeping people safe and that wearing a mask is the most basic way to do that.

+“If the Legislature keeps playing politics and we don’t keep wearing masks, we’re going to see more preventable deaths, and it’s going to take even longer to get our state and our economy back on track,” Evers said.

-The Assembly vote came a week after the Senate voted to kill the mandate.
+The Assembly vote to repeal the mask order came a week after the Senate voted to kill the mandate.
 Republicans, who control both chambers, argued that Evers exceeded his authority by repeatedly extending the mask mandate without legislative approval.
-The repeal will take effect on Friday, after both GOP legislative leaders sign it.

-Evers could defy the Legislature by issuing a new order putting a fresh mask mandate in place, a move that would force the Legislature to vote again to repeal.
-The latest mask mandate had been in place since August.
-Local mask ordinances, including one in Milwaukee and Dane County which includes Madison, remain in effect.
+The repeal hadn’t even taken effect before Evers issued a new one.

-Evers did not immediately comment on the Legislature’s action.
+Republican leaders did not immediately return messages for comment on Evers’ new order.

+Dr. Bud Chumbley, head of the Wisconsin Medical Society, blasted the Assembly’s vote to repeal, saying it “sends the wrong message at the wrong time.”

+“Instead, we need all of our policy leaders to unify behind the same message: wear a mask to protect yourself and others, prevent additional deaths and restore our economy,” he said in a statement.

 The Assembly voted 52-42 to repeal the mandate, with seven Republicans joining all Democrats in opposition.